Chiral anomalous processes in magnetospheres of pulsars and black holes: Physics implications of chiral charge

 where the last approximation corresponds to the limit of high conductivity.
 [While the approximation of high conductivity is not necessary, it helps to identify the unstable mode more easily.]

 As we see from Eq.~(\ref{two-modes}), one of the modes is $\mathbf{B}_{k,1} \propto B_0 e^{-\sigma t}$, which is damped by high conductivity.
 This is the usual charge diffusion mode in the plasma.
 The other mode, i.e., $\mathbf{B}_{k,2} \propto B_0 e^{t k(\lambda k_\star-k)/\sigma}$, is very different.
 For one of the helicities, determined by $\lambda =\mbox{sign}(\mu_5)$, the amplitude of the second mode grows exponentially, provided its wave vector is smaller than $|k_\star|$.
 Of course, this is an indication of instability in the plasma.
 As the amplitude of the helical mode grows, it gains energy.
 This energy comes from the chiral electron plasma.
+Recall that the plasma with a nonzero $\mu_5$ is out of equilibrium.
+Its free energy density is greater than the equilibrium value by $\Delta \epsilon \simeq \mu_5^2 T^2$.
+The corresponding energy surplus was pumped into the plasma by the transient electric field in the gap.
+After the gap closes, the extra energy feeds the instability.
+The resulting maximum field strength of helical fields $|\bm{B}_{\lambda,k}| \lesssim \mu_5 T$ is small compared to the background magnetic field.

-In the process, the value of $\mu_5$ decreases that, in turn, attenuates the chiral plasma instability \cite{Akamatsu:2013pjd,Manuel:2015zpa,Hirono:2015rla}.
+In view of Eq.~(\ref{dmu5-dt-helical}), the value of $\mu_5$ decreases that, in turn, attenuates the chiral plasma instability \cite{Boyarsky:2011uy,Manuel:2015zpa,Hirono:2015rla,Sigl:2015xva}.
 Indeed, when the limit $\mu_5\to 0$ is approached, the second mode turns into a diffusive mode with $\mathbf{B}_{k,2} \propto B_0 e^{-t k^2/\sigma}$ for small wave vectors ($k\ll \sigma/2$).
 As we see, the rate of its decay is proportional to $k^2$ and inversely proportional to the conductivity.

 From the dispersion relation of the unstable mode in Eq.~(\ref{two-modes}), it is easy to determine that the fastest growing mode has the wave vector